Quantum-Accelerators/quacc/docs/user/settings/settings.md

 export QUACC_WORKFLOW_ENGINE=None
 ```

-This is generally the recommended approach for on-the-fly changes when running a calculation with a job scheduler since you can specify the environment variable in the submission script without modifying other jobs.

-???
+!!!
 Tip "When is This Method Ideal?"

     This approach is ideal when you want to dynamically modify the quacc settings for a given set of calculations, as the environment variable can be modified on-the-fly (e.g. in the job's submission script) without modifying the YAML file that is read by all other calculations.